BodhiSearch/bodhilib/libs/bodhisearch.cohere/CONTRIBUTING.md

 ### Write Documentation

-bodhisearch_cohere could always use more documentation, whether as part of the official bodhisearch_cohere docs, in docstrings, or even on the web in blog posts, articles, and such.
+`bodhisearch.cohere` could always use more documentation, whether as part of the official `bodhisearch.cohere` docs, in docstrings, or even on the web in blog posts, articles, and such.

 ### Submit Feedback

-The best way to send feedback is to file an issue at <https://github.com/BodhiSearch/bodhisearch_cohere/issues>.
+The best way to send feedback is to file an issue at <https://github.com/BodhiSearch/bodhisearch.cohere/issues>.

 If you are proposing a feature: